-…And so it has been since its humble beginnings in 1919 as the twenty-fourth district government high school with an initial enrolment of 104 students; the first secondary school south-east of the City in the market town of Dandenong; through to the regeneration project, commencing in 2009, of a ‘super school’ with seven new award-winning house buildings catering for over 2,000 students.
+Since its humble beginnings in 1919 as the twenty-fourth district government high school with an initial enrolment of 104 students, Dandenong High School has always led the way.
+It was the first secondary school south-east of the City in the market town of Dandenong; it then underwent a regeneration project, commencing in 2009, to become a ‘super school’ with seven new award-winning house buildings catering for over 2,000 students.

 However, Dandenong High School was known to me before this time, as I had been in Teachers’ College with some ex-students of that school, notably Reg Singleton, Fred Searle, and Marie Facey, and found that there was a strong loyalty to the old school.
 I well remember that Headmaster, Mr P. Langford, then a staunch bachelor and still a cricketer of some note, whose friendly personality made a deep impression on me.
 By the end of the 1920’s Dandenong High School was no longer a young high school; it had an assured place among the secondary schools of the State and was going from strength to strength.